oroinc/platform/src/Oro/Component/Layout/README.md

  - [BlockTypeInterface](./BlockTypeInterface.php) provides an interface for all block types.
  - [AbstractType](./Block/Type/AbstractType.php) can be used as a base class for all **block** block types.
  - [AbstractContainerType](./Block/Type/AbstractContainerType.php) can be used as a base class for all **container** block types.
- - [BlockFactory](./BlockFactory.php) implements a logic for build layout blocks and its views.
+ - [BlockFactory](./BlockFactory.php) implements the logic for building layout blocks and their views.
- - [DataProviderInterface](./DataProviderInterface.php) provides an interface for all data providers.
+ - [DataProviderInterface](./DataProviderInterface.php) provides the interface for all data providers.